 You have a variety of rights as an employee.
 For example, unless you are exempt, your employer is required to pay you at least the federal minimum wage.
 You may also have a right to overtime pay if you work more than 40 hours in a week.

 Employees also have the right to take action if they are denied minimum wage or overtime or their other rights are infringed upon.
 When employees file complaints, it is illegal for their employers to retaliate against them.
-If you are retaliated against for asserting your rights, you should consider contacting an experienced employment attorney in Maryland.
+If you are retaliated against for asserting your rights, you should consider contacting an experienced unpaid overtime attorney in Maryland.

 Retaliation is an illegal activity that occurs when an employer takes action in response to an employee who engaged in protected activities.
 Common examples of protected activities for which employers cannot retaliate include:

 If you believe that you may have been retaliated against for participating in these or other protected work activities, contact an unpaid overtime lawyer to determine your rights.